 Check labels — Many prepared foods including soups, dressings, seasonings, and deli meat, are high in sodium.
 Learn to read the labels so you can track your intake of salt and other nutrients.

-Plan ahead – Restaurant meals tend to be very high in sodium and portion sizes are usually large.
-If you’re going out to eat, check the menu online ahead of time to make an informed choice so you can adhere to DASH Diet guidelines.
-5
+Plan ahead — Restaurant meals tend to be very high in sodium and portion sizes are usually large.
+If you’re going out to eat, check the menu online ahead of time to make an informed choice so you can adhere to DASH diet guidelines.

 Nutritional support is critical for patients who have recently been discharged from the hospital.
-The DASH Diet can be a good option for many heart disease patients who need nutritious, low-sodium meals as they heal after hospitalization.
+A heart-friendly diet such as the DASH diet can be a good option for many heart disease patients who need nutritious, lower sodium meals as they heal after hospitalization.